NantHealth (NASDAQ:NH) Now Covered by Analysts at StockNews.com

 Institutional Investors Weigh In On NantHealth

-Large investors have recently added to or reduced their stakes in the business.
-Susquehanna International Group LLP acquired a new position in shares of NantHealth in the first quarter worth $25,000.
-Goldman Sachs Group Inc. purchased a new stake in NantHealth during the 2nd quarter worth about $36,000.
-Atria Wealth Solutions Inc. acquired a new position in NantHealth in the 1st quarter valued at about $170,000.
-Finally, Millennium Management LLC purchased a new position in NantHealth in the 2nd quarter valued at about $110,000.
-4.50% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of NH.
+Susquehanna International Group LLP acquired a new stake in shares of NantHealth during the 1st quarter worth about $25,000.
+Goldman Sachs Group Inc. acquired a new stake in shares of NantHealth during the 2nd quarter worth about $36,000.
+Millennium Management LLC acquired a new stake in shares of NantHealth during the 2nd quarter worth about $110,000.
+Finally, Atria Wealth Solutions Inc. acquired a new stake in shares of NantHealth during the 1st quarter worth about $170,000.
+Institutional investors and hedge funds own 4.50% of the company’s stock.

 About NantHealth